The Ultimate Guide To Smart Casual Dressing for Men

 Anything with rips in them or really deliberate fades would almost definitely lean towards being too casual for most occasions.
 However, darker hues, such as a deeper navy or a more modern black jean can definitely work for smart casual occasions.
 Sometimes, black jeans look like smarter trousers or chinos anyway.

 Also, think about fit.
 Generally, we like to go with a skinnier fit jean, and as mentioned above, getting these in black makes them smarter.
 Black skinny jeans, we think, as well give you many more options when it comes to what to style them with.
 The skinnier fit on the jeans as well means they are great to turn up and expose, what we hope, are some excellent smart casual socks.
-We can certainly help with that part with our range of bamboo socks for men.

 Can I wear sneakers as smart casual?